chasemccoy/www/posts/titles-considered-harmful.md

 ---
-title: Titles considered harmful
+title: How bloggers shaped the web
 date: 2023-03-14
 hidden: true
 ---

-I have a lot of nostalgia for the era of blogging I grew up within in the early 2000s.
+I have a lot of nostalgia for the era of blogging that I grew up with during the first decade or so of the 2000s.

-Of course there was a ton of great content about technology and internet culture, but more importantly to me it was a time of great commentary and thinking around the act of blogging and publishing itself.
+Of course there was a ton of great content about technology and internet culture, but more importantly to me it was a time of great commentary and thinking around the form of blogging and publishing itself.

 As social media and smartphones became a part of our everyday lives, there was a group of bloggers online rejecting those feeds and constructing their own forms.
 Before Twitter apps and podcast clients became the UI playgrounds of most designers, there was a great deal of innovation in how content could be self-published online.